 Medicinal Plants

 Understanding and using native plant species to form effective medicines is a tradition in Belize dating back to the early days of the Maya civilization.
 In modern Belize, the Panti Medicinal Trail at Ix Chel Farm in Cayo District is a living pathway winding between both arboreal (tree) and herbal plants still used to concoct medicines.
-Ethnotanists have discovered hundreds of interesting plant specimens in Belize, and many of the world’s leading pharmaceutical companies are studying local plants to create new and ever more effective medicines.
+Ethnobotanists have discovered hundreds of interesting plant specimens in Belize, and many of the world’s leading pharmaceutical companies are studying local plants to create new and ever more effective medicines.

 Other Plant Life